Brink!

-Brink! is a 1998 Disney Channel Original Movie that depicts the sport of aggressive inline skating.
+Brink! is a 1998 American sports drama film that depicts the sport of aggressive inline skating.
 Written by Jeff Schechter and directed by Greg Beeman, the film stars Erik von Detten as Andy "Brink" Brinker, a high school inline skater who joins a group of skaters to help his financially troubled family.
 The plot adapts and updates the 1865 novel Hans Brinker, or The Silver Skates by Mary Mapes Dodge.
 The film was released as the third Disney Channel Original Movie.

 Plot

-Andy "Brink" Brinker and his in-line skating crew—Peter, Jordy, and Gabriella—who call themselves "Soul-Skaters" (they skate for the fun of it, not for the money), clash with a semi-professional skating team, Team X-Bladz—led by Val—with whom they attend high school in southern California.
+Andy "Brink" Brinker and his in-line skating best friends—Peter, Jordy, and Gabriella—who call themselves "Soul-Skaters" (they skate for the fun of it, not for the money), clash with a semi-professional skating team, Team X-Bladz—led by Val—with whom they attend high school in southern California.

 On the first day of school, the Soul-Skaters and Team X-Bladz race on school grounds.
 Boomer, a skater for Team X-Bladz, is seriously injured during the race, causing Brink to stop mid-race to help him.
 Brink and the other racers are caught and suspended.
-Brink learns that his family is in financial trouble; his father, Ralph, has been on disability for six months and is unsure if he will get his job back when he’s well.
+Brink learns that his family is in financial trouble; his father, Ralph, has been on disability for six months and is unsure if he will get his job back when he's well.
 Brink secretly goes against what he believes and joins Team X-Bladz for $200 a week, as a replacement for Boomer.
-Ralph didn’t want Brink to spend even more time skating so he forbade Brink from taking the job.
+Ralph didn't want his son to spend even more time skating so he forbids him from taking the job.
 However, Brink disobeys him.
-Ralph being unaware that Brink took the job and since Brink had said he wanted to work, Ralph gets him a part-time job at Pup-N-Suds, a dog grooming business.
+Ralph being unaware that his son took the job and since Brink had said he wanted to work, Ralph gets him a part-time job at Pup-N-Suds, a dog grooming business.
 This, however, is a job which Jordy, Gabriella, and Peter are aware of because Brink had told them that he's working there.
 For a while, Brink manages to keep his other job in Team X-Bladz a secret from his family and friends by juggling school, both jobs, and practice with the Soul-Skaters.
 However, Jordy, Gabriella, and Peter discover the truth when they catch him skating for Team X-Bladz at an invitational prior to an upcoming local competition.
 Brink's friends feel he betrayed them and choose to ignore him upon discovering his alignment with Team X-Bladz.

 Brink tries to rejoin the Soul Skaters, but is rebuffed.
-Val offers Brink a chance to re-join X-Bladz by noting the team won't hold him leaving against him.
+Val offers Brink a chance to re-join X-Bladz by noting the team won't hold his leaving against him.
 While scouting the route for the downhill leg of the upcoming competition, The Soul-Skaters and Team X-Bladz agree to a downhill race, with Gabriella against Brink.
 During the race, Val sabotages the course by tossing gravel onto the road - but tells Brink to take a different route.
 Gabriella wipes out big and sustains cuts and bruises.
 Brink realizes what Val did.